jacobcolyvan/ml-projects/README.md

 * Jupyter Notebook

-So far the only project in this rep is: </br>
+Ther projects in this rep are: </br>
-A <i>Poker-Hand Classification</i> notebook, that explores building a model that classifies a poker hand (pair, flush, etc.) based on the five cards it is given.
+* A <i>Poker-Hand Classification</i> notebook, that explores building a model that classifies a poker hand (pair, flush, etc.) based on the five cards it is given.
+* An <i>Ethereum Price Regression</i> notebook, that explores predicting the daily closing price of one ether given the daily trading indicators of that day.

 <hr/>